-- · urban design / town planning
+- urban design / town planning

 - landscape architecture

-- · transportation infrastructure
+- transportation infrastructure

 - social infrastructure

 - sustainability

 - development delivery

 - conservation / heritage townscape

-Many of those appointed to the Quality Review Panel will have expertise and experience in more than one of these areas.
-The composition of each panel meeting will be chosen as far as possible to suit the scheme being reviewed, and to ensure a representative panel in terms of diversity.
+Many of those appointed to the Quality Review Panel have expertise and experience in more than one of these areas.
+The composition of each panel meeting is chosen as far as possible to suit the scheme being reviewed, as well as considering gender balance and diversity.